Gender, Women's, and Sexuality Studies, Graduate Certificate

 Electives

-Certificate students complete four elective courses (12 s.h.).
-Elective options include any gender, women, and sexuality studies course (prefix GWSS) or those with a GWSS cross-reference numbered 3000 and above.
+Certificate students complete three elective courses (9s.h.).
+Elective options include any gender, women, and sexuality studies course (prefix GWSS) or those with a GWSS cross-reference numbered 3000 or above.
 Students must take at least one elective with GWSS as the course subject.
 Students are strongly encouraged to include at least one course with a transnational focus; one course with a focus on U.S. diversity; and one interdisciplinary course on theories of gender, women, feminism, and/or sexuality (or a course squarely outside of their area of specialization).
-Students are encouraged to take at least one GWSS certificate course outside their home department for the purpose of interdisciplinary breadth.
+Students may count only one course in their home department as an elective for the Certificate in Gender, Women's, and Sexuality Studies.
 The director of graduate studies can advise and discuss coursework options and parameters with students.